SOBotics/Belisarius/docs/comments.md

 # Auto-comments

 Sometimes, it's good to leave some comments in a vandalised post to help OP understand what they did wrong.
 Here are some you can use.
-They are in the format used by the [Stack Exchange AutoReview Coments userscript](https://stackapps.com/q/2116/58907) so that you can import and use them easily.
+They are in the format used by the [Stack Exchange AutoReview Comments userscript](https://stackapps.com/q/2116/58907) so that you can import and use them easily.

 ```
 ###[Q] Vandalism